 What if every time you went to sleep, tiny elves ran around your brain, organizing the clutter, putting names, faces, relationships, and conversations in the right places, and polishing up the facts you learned during the day?
 And what if, after these elves were done, you woke up much more likely to retain all the information you’d accumulated during your waking hours?

 The reality isn’t all that far off.
 Researchers now believe that if you dream about what you’ve learned during your waking hours, you’re far more likely to retain that information.
-In a recent study, psychiatrist Sara Mednick found that people who took naps and went into deep REM (rapid eye movement) sleep, when dreams are most vivid, performed better on creativity-oriented work problems; it improved their ability to see connections among unrelated things.
+In a study published in the Proceedings of the National Academy of Sciences, Dr. Sara Mednick and colleagues found that people who took naps and went into deep REM (rapid eye movement) sleep, when dreams are most vivid, performed better on creativity-oriented work problems; it improved their ability to see connections among unrelated things.

-Harvard psychiatrist Daniel Schacter believes that when memory is boosted by deep sleep, it has the additional benefit of helping you imagine and plan for the future.
-“When you imagine future events, you’re recombining aspects of experiences that have actually occurred,” he said in an interview with National Geographic News.
+Harvard psychiatrist Dr. Daniel Schacter believes that when memory is boosted by deep sleep, it has the additional benefit of helping you imagine and plan for the future.
+“When you imagine future events, you’re recombining aspects of experiences that have actually occurred,” he said in an interview with National Geographic.

 In fact, dreaming about something you’ve just learned is a sign that the knowledge has been processed by the supercomputer that is your brain.
 In a study published in Current Biology, researchers at Harvard Medical School found that college students who dreamed about a computer-maze task they’d learned indeed showed a tenfold improvement in their ability to navigate the maze compared to participants who didn’t dream about the task.